Vkt0r/AccordionSwift/README.md

 An accordion/dropdown menu to integrate in your projects.

-A data-driven `UICollectionView` framework for building fast and flexible lists.

 |         | Main Features  |
 ----------|-----------------
-&#128581; | Compatible with iPhone / iPad
+✔️ | Compatible with iPhone / iPad
-&#127968; | Fully customizable cells
+✔️ | Fully customizable cells
-&#128288; | Supports device rotation
+✔️ | Supports device rotation
-&#128273; | Written completely in Swift
+🔥 | Written completely in Swift

 ## Requirements